dsusco/tp.net-armageddon.org/_site/_faqs/overwatch.md

 Do units that enter play via a special rule (landing, planetfall, self planetfall, teleporting, tunneling, being summoned or swarmed) trigger overwatch fire?
 : No, only completing a move or disembarking triggers overwatch.

+An air assault suffers overwatch fire when a transported formation disembarks.
+Which formation receives the Blast marker for coming under fire?
+: The disembarking formation, as it triggered the overwatch.

+A commander orders a second formation to follow their formation in an assault, they count as a single formation when making an engage move and take overwatch fire.
+Which formation receives the Blast marker for coming under fire?
+: The formation that was closest to the enemy overwatching formation.

 Does a counter charge move trigger overwatch fire?
 : No.

 What happens to formation that is broken from overwatch fire while it is carrying out an action?
 : See [Withdrawals](/tournament-pack/#withdrawals), <q>it makes a withdrawal and loses the rest of its action.</q>

+Do formations on overwatch need to take an Action test to remain on overwatch?
+: Yes.
+However, if all the unactivated formations you have left are on overwatch you can declare they are all remaining on overwatch without an Action test (even if they are not a legal formation, in enemy zone of control, have Blast markers, etc.), effectively ending your part in the Action phase.